-The TAC SCM Procurement Challenge aims to reflect the importance of long-term procurement contracts, such as quantity flexible contracts, in many actual supply chains.
+The TAC SCM Procurement Challenge aims to reflect the importance of long-term procurement contracts, such as quantity flexible contracts, in many actual supply chains [3].
 It complements the current "baseline" TAC-SCM scenario [1, 2] by extending the space of procurement options available to manufacturer agents and allowing them to enter long-term contracts with supplier agents.
+In contrast to the 2007 SCM-PC supplier model [4], we have decided to allow each supplier to offer both one-off and long term contracts, rather than restricting each supplier to offer only one type of contract.
+This is representative of how most suppliers operate in the real world.
 Specifically, manufacturer agents will rely on a combination of:

 - Long-term "quantity flexible" contracts.
-These contracts specify minimum component quantities a manufacturer agent commits to purchasing weekly (at a fixed price) from a given supplier agent and include options to increase these quantities by up to some percentage (at the same fixed price). - Short-term contracts.
-These are the same one-off contracts negotiated on a daily basis as in the baseline TAC SCM scenario [2].
+These contracts specify minimum component quantities a manufacturer agent commits to purchasing weekly (at a fixed price) from a given supplier agent and include options to increase these quantities by up to some percentage (at the same fixed price). - One-off contracts.
+These are the same supply contracts as the ones negotiated in the baseline TAC-SCM scenario [2].

-The TAC-SCM Procurement Challenge (or "SCM-PC") game simulates D days of operation (where D = 100 days).
-It features n manufacturer agents (where n = 3) competing for supply contracts from 10 different supplier agents (the challenge is adding two new CPU supplier agents to the baseline scenario).
+The TAC-SCM Procurement Challenge (or "SCM-PC") game simulates D days of operation (where D=100 days).
+It features n manufacturer agents (where n=3) competing for supply contracts from 8 different supplier agents (the same suppliers as the baseline TAC-SCM scenario).
+In SCM-PC-08, every supplier offers both long-term and one-off contracts.
 Long-term contracts are negotiated at the start of the game, and last for the game's full duration.
-Each week, manufacturer agents may decide to order more than the minimum quantities they committed to up to a pre-specified max quantity.
+Each week, manufacturer agents may decide to order more than the minimum quantities they committed to up to a prespecified max quantity.
 Each day, they may also decide to procure additional components outside of their long-term procurement contracts (specifying quantity and delivery date).